HumanTree92/VENT_7DTD_ModPack/README.md

 3) Go to your Steam > steamapps > common > 7 Days To Die Directory.
 4) Create a New Folder called Mods
 5) Drag & Drop all the contents of Drag & Drop into the Mods Folder.
+6) Go to Steam > 7 Days To Die > Play > Show Game Launcher > Play
+7) Make sure EAC is unchecked if not it won't launch the game correctly with Mods Installed
+8) Click Run & Save as Default (This way you won't have to keep going back into the Game Launcher when you want to play.)

 # Credits & Mod Links
 * Server Sided Mods